Build a Kit

-Battery-Powered Radio – It is important to monitor local media and a battery-powered radio can be used when electrical service is out (some even have cell phone charging attachments).
+Battery-Powered Radio – It is important to monitor local media and a battery-powered radio can be used when the power is out (some even have cell phone charging attachments).

 Flashlight – Have a flashlight in case the power goes out and always keep extra batteries on hand.

 Batteries – Have extra batteries in order to power your radio, flashlight, and other supplies in the event that the power goes out.
 Some power outages can last for days, especially after a hurricane.

 First Aid Supplies – Check your supply of non-prescription pain relievers, band-aids, antibacterial ointment, insect repellent, sunscreen and other items.

-Toiletries – Store extra hygiene items, including feminine hygiene products, hand sanitizer, and toilet paper.
+Toiletries – Have extra hygiene items, including feminine hygiene products, hand sanitizer, and toilet paper.

-Specialty Items – These items could include prescription medications, infant formula, or any other specific needs you or your family may have.
+Specialty Items – Gather prescription medications, infant formula, or any other specific needs you or your family may have.

 Important Documents – Safeguard copies of key documents, including your insurance policy, driver’s license, birth certificate, Social Security card, and passport.